DETAILED ACTION

 validation data

-validating, by the device the meta model based on the validation data
+validating, by the device the meta model based on the validation data, to create a generic model

-creating, by the device, site-specific models, for each of the plurality of sites based on the meta model and the site data
+tuning, by the device, the generic model using the site data and the site-specific weights to generate a plurality of site specific models, for each of the plurality of sites, based on site-specific model weights and the site data

 utilizing, by the device, the site-specific models with corresponding new site data of the plurality of sites to generate predictions for the plurality of sites